hashicorp/terraform-website/content/source/docs/enterprise/preflight-installer.html.md

 page_title: "Installation (Preflight) - Terraform Enterprise"
 ---

-# Private Terraform Enterprise Installation (Preflight Requirements)
+# Terraform Enterprise Installation (Preflight Requirements)

-Before installing the Private Terraform Enterprise software, you'll need to prepare an appropriate instance and relevant data files.
+Before installing the Terraform Enterprise software, you'll need to prepare an appropriate instance and relevant data files.
 Please make careful note of these requirements, as the installation may not be successful if these requirements are not met.

 ## Data Files